Uniporter

-Uniporters are found in mitochondria and neurons.
-The uniporter in the mitochondria is responsible for calcium uptake.
+Uniporters are found in mitochondria, plasma membranes and neurons.The uniporter in the mitochondria is responsible for calcium uptake.
 The calcium channels are used for cell signaling and triggering apoptosis.
 The calcium uniporter transports calcium across the inner mitochondrial membrane and is activated when calcium rises above a certain concentration.
-Voltage-gated potassium channels are also uniporters that can be found in neurons and are essential for action potentials.
+The amino acid transporters function in transporting neutral amino acids for neurotransmitter production in brain cells.
+Voltage-gated potassium channels are also uniporters found in neurons and are essential for action potentials.
 This channel is activated by a voltage gradient created by sodium-potassium pumps.
-When the membrane reaches a certain voltage, the channels open which depolarizes the membrane which leads to the action potential being sent down the membrane.
+When the membrane reaches a certain voltage, the channels open, which depolarizes the membrane, leading to an action potential being sent down the membrane.
+Glucose transporters are found in the plasma membrane and play a role in transporting glucose.
+They help to bring glucose from the blood or extracellular space into cells usually to be utilized for metabolic processes in generating energy.